The first poems published in Queensland

 Melton, C., ‘Fortitude Valley’ in The Historical Society of Queensland Journal, vol II, no2, June 1923, pp 74-80.

 Under the New Poor Law of 1834, the poor were forced to reside in a workhouse to receive relief.
 Conditions were often appalling.
-This is probably a reference to the Andover workhouse scandal of 1846, where poor inmates of the Andover workhouse committed crimes in order to escape the conditions of the workhouse. http://www.victorianweb.org/history/poorlaw/andover.htm See also the Huddersfield Workhouse scandal of 1848. http://www.historyhome.co.uk/peel/poorlaw/huddscand.htm Both sites accessed 07/01/18.
+This is probably a reference to the Andover workhouse scandal of 1846, where poor inmates of the Andover workhouse committed crimes and went to jail in order to escape the conditions of the workhouse. http://www.victorianweb.org/history/poorlaw/andover.htm See also the Huddersfield Workhouse scandal of 1848. http://www.historyhome.co.uk/peel/poorlaw/huddscand.htm Both sites accessed 07/01/18.

 ‘Frederick’, ‘The Welcoming.
 To the Immigrants per ‘Fortitude”’ Moreton Bay Courier 24 February 1849.